joreynajr/snakemake-best-practices/README.md

 - Reproducibility

 ## Re-running the pipeline
 When you first start using Snakemake it's quite easy to build rules on top of one another but pretty soon you have a web of rules that you have to handle.
 Before running your pipeline on a large set of samples it is best to run it on a single sample and using `--dry` and personally I think it's best to run each sample independently, things can go wrong within any rule.
 I also find it very important to produce the dag and visualize it.
 The best way I have found is to use: 1) `snakemake --jobs 1 --dag <target> | dot -Tsvg > YYYY.MM.DD.<nameOfJob>.svg` and 2) open the svg within Inkscape.

+New idea: When running a new sample make a new dag image (i.e. results/main/<sample>/dags/<date>.<target rule>.svg).

 ## Data Freezing & Provenance
 This section is meant to capture situation where you want to keep/freeze your data.
 Motivation, there are a lot of times where you are asked to re-run a pipeline where several of the inputs are the same but a few of them are changed.
 A good example I can give for bioinformatics would be running a pipeline on GRCh37, which means using a reference file somewhere at the VERY beginning of a pipeline, and then wanting to see the results with GRCh38.
 To handle this situation I have created the `results/freeze`.
 All previously run data can be saved/moved within `results/freeze` under some appropriate name and now the new GRCh38 reference can be run within the main results directory.